Bazalgette Embankment, London

 Nathan Coley, has been commissioned by Tideway to inform the design of and create an artwork for this significant new area of public realm, Bazalgette Embankment.

-The artwork comprises of five stages and their locations relate to the elevations from the South Bank, from Blackfriars Bridge and from eye level in and around the site.
+The artwork comprises of five sculptural forms and their locations relate to the elevations from the South Bank, from Blackfriars Bridge and from eye level in and around the site.
 They frame views to and from the river and create focal points at important thresholds in and out of the space.
 They add to the site’s drama and create shelter from the wind and sun, as well as the structure for a ‘water wall’.

 The size of the stages are modest for the scale of the public realm (over 250m in length), ranging from 4m to 9m high.
 They are set within the different levels of the space, so may not appear that tall.
 Running from West to East the stages are as follows: